amirhs1/PolyPhys/bash_pipeline/5-fake_phic_zero/5-fake_phic_zero_for_others.md

-# Copy simulation with phic=0 to this simulation set
+#cdf Copy simulation with phic=0 to this simulation set

 **Caution:** Different projects have differant **PACE_PROJECT_PATTERN** project patterns.
 Below, **PACE_PROJECT_PATTERN=ns#nl#al#D#ac#** which is for the **TransFociCyl** project.